Setting up writer’s workshop need not be complicated.

 T= Tell one thing you liked about the writing.

 A= Ask one relevant, thoughtful question about the piece.

 G= Give a suggestion that will help to improve the writing (or give a compliment).

-The most important thing is the content you bring to students plus how well they implement the writing skills and strategies within that content.
+The most important aspect is the content that you bring to students plus how well they implement the writing skills and strategies within that content.